dotnet/csharplang/proposals/format.md

 The `Span<T>` and `ReadOnlySpan<T>` variants will be referred to as `Span<T>` below for simplicity.
 In cases where the behavior of `ReadOnlySpan<T>` differs it will be explicitly called out.

-The advantage the `Span<T>` variants of `params` provides is it gives the compiler great flexbility in how it allocates the backing storage for the `Span<T>` value.
+The advantage the `Span<T>` variants of `params` provides is it gives the compiler great flexibility in how it allocates the backing storage for the `Span<T>` value.
 With a `params T[]` the compiler must allocate a new `T[]` for every invocation of a `params` method.
 Re-use is not possible because it must assume the callee stored and reused the parameter.
 This can lead to a large inefficiency in methods with lots of `params` invocations.